victorvalentee/dash_plotly_bootstrap_dashboard_template/README.md

-This is a template for a Dash/Plotly dashboard based on a (bootstrap template)[https://github.com/victorvalentee/bootstrap_dashboard_template].
+This is a template for a Dash/Plotly dashboard based on a [bootstrap dashboard template](https://github.com/victorvalentee/bootstrap_dashboard_template).
-Quick and easy way to get a dashboard template in any project.
+Quick and easy way to get a dashboard template in any Dash project.